18 Aug 2023

 Website RFP vs Brief

-The terms “RFP” and “brief” when it comes to website projects seem to be used pretty interchangeably.
-In our experience, some clients call a document an RFP, some call it a brief, and the content is very similar.
-Strictly speaking – a brief gives some sort of specific creative or technical direction with challenges to overcome, while an RFP goes into more detail around the procurement process and what the ideal partner looks like.
-We would usually prefer to work with an RFP, as this enables us to ensure we are a good fit, then bring our experience and knowledge to the table, working more closely with the client to guide the project in ways they may not have thought previously possible.
+The terms “brief” and “RFP” (request for proposal) when it comes to website projects seem to be used pretty interchangeably.
+Strictly speaking – a brief usually gives some sort of specific creative or technical direction with challenges to overcome, while an RFP focuses less on the solution and more on the needs to be fulfilled.
+In our experience, some clients call a document an RFP, some call it a brief, and the content is usually very similar.
+Whatever you call it, we prefer to work with a well-constructed document with as much detail as possible – helping us ensure we’re a good fit, and having the scope to bring our experience and knowledge to the table, working more closely with the client to guide the project in ways they may not have thought previously possible.

-An RFP is useful first of all in helping you set some high-level objectives for the project and get some key requirements on paper.
-You can then use this information to seek out potential partners who can support you with the project – who should be able to (if you’ve written a good RFP) self-identify whether they’ll be suitable to fulfil it or not.
+A website brief is useful first of all in helping you set some high-level objectives for the project and get some key requirements on paper.
+You can then use this information to seek out potential partners who can support you with the project – who should be able to (if you’ve written a good brief) self-identify whether they’ll be suitable to fulfil it or not.
 This sets everyone’s expectations upfront, and also saves a lot of time back and forth trying to get to the bottom of your requirements.

-Both parties get off to a good start, an organised RFP process and detailed document means you’ll get an equally good proposal and response.
+Both parties get off to a good start – an organised process and detailed document means you’ll get an equally good proposal and response.

-The following is a list (a wish list, if you will) of the type of details we love to see within an RFP.
-You should include all of this as a minimum to get useful responses to your RFP.
+The following is a list (a wish list, if you will) of the type of details we love to see within a website brief.
+You should include all of this as a minimum to get useful responses to your brief.

 Project overview